justajeffy/arsenalsuite/cpp/lib/sip/sphinx/using.rst

 Again, let's look at the differences between the two files.

-    - The :directive:`%CModule` directive has been added.
-This has the same syntax as the :directive:`%Module` directive used in the previous example but tells SIP that the library being wrapped is implemented in C rather than C++.
+    - The :directive:`%Module` directive specifies that the library being wrapped is implemented in C rather than C++.
+Because we are now supplying an optional argument to the directive we must also specify the module name as an argument.

     - The :directive:`%TypeHeaderCode` directive has been added.